What drives property values in Cary to move up and down?

-When your house appreciates you have more resources to borrow against, and you'll see a bigger profit when you sell.
-Property values in Cary change for a variety of reasons, so how can you be sure what you're investing in this year won't depreciate the day after you close?
-It's imperative that you select an agent in Cary who recognizes the factors that affect local prices.
+When your home appreciates you have a bigger asset to borrow against, and you'll make a higher profit when you sell.
+But how will you be sure what you're buying presently will appreciate over time?
+Property values in Cary vary for different reasons.
+The most important element to consider is that you pick an agent in Cary who understands the factors that affect local prices.

-What is the greatest factor impacting real estate appreciation?
-Many believe that it's the economy.
-Naturally, there are several issues on a national level that impact your house's value: unemployment, interest rates, business growth, and more.
-However, your property's value and the factors that play the most significant role in its appreciation are particular to the local Cary economy and housing market.
+What is the major factor impacting real estate appreciation?
+Many assume that it's the economy.
+Naturally, there are numerous factors on a national level that adjust your house's value: unemployment, mortgage rates, inflation, and more.
+But the most important things that determine your house's value depend on the local Cary economy and housing market.

-Recent home sales - You should receive statistics on the recent real estate sales in the areas that you're asking about from your agent.
-You'll need to know data like time on market and asking price versus selling price.
+The latest home sales - You should receive statistics on the recent real estate sales in the regions that you're interested in from your real estate agent.
+You'll need to analyze data like time on market and asking price as opposed to selling price.

-The appreciation history - Is the community considered desirable because of its location or affordability?
-Have house prices gone up or down over the last 5-10 years?
+Appreciation history - Have house prices risen or declined over the last 5-10 years?
+Is the community considered desirable because of its location or affordability?

 Local economy - Is there a fair mixture of jobs in an area, or does it count on just one industry?
 Have companies moved into or away from an area?
 Are local businesses hiring?
 Each of these pieces plays a part.